How to Use UX Design to Create Competitive Advantages?

 Two characters: one of them tells How to use UX design to create products, the second one writes everything down on his macbook.

-How to use UX design to create products that meet the needs of their users and gain a competitive advantage in their industry?
+How do they use UX design to create products that meet the needs of their users and gain a competitive advantage in their industry?

 For businesses of all sizes, leveraging UX design to create compelling advantages is becoming increasingly important.
-As technology and customer expectations evolve rapidly, companies are turning to user experience (UX) design to differentiate themselves from the competition.
+As technology and customer expectations evolve rapidly, companies turn to user experience design to differentiate themselves.

 Users experience all aspects of a product or service, from the initial concept to final delivery through UX design.
 UX design shapes how users experience a product or service, from the earliest concept stage to the final delivery.